MooersLab/multipleFileTransfer/README.md

 *Problem:* transferring multiple tar files from a remote computer can be laborious because you are asked to enter your password after each file transfer.

 This solution requires making an authentication key using the program *sshpass*.
+You have to have ssh installed to use this solution.

 1. Generate an authentication key.
 You should use a short passphrase when prompted for one.
 ```bash